wouter1006/Human-tracking-Orbbec-Astra-ROS/README.md

 cd catkin_ws/src
 git clone https://github.com/KrisPiters/astra_body_tracker.git
 ```
-Before running catkin_make, make sure the path to the Astra_SDK in the CMakeLists.txt.
+Before running catkin_make, make sure the path to the Astra_SDK in the CMakeLists.txt is updated to the path to your Astra_SDK.
 Herefor, open the CMakeLists.txt
 ```
 gedit CMakeLists.txt
 ```
-Change the pahts at line 19 till 22 to the path to your Astra_SDK direcotry.
+Change the pahts at line 19 untill 22 to the path to your Astra_SDK direcotry.
 When changed, build the package:
 ```
 cd ..
 catkin_make
 ```
 ### This package
-The last part you have to install is this package.
+For the last part, now you need to install this package.
 Go to the source of the catkin_ws and clone this repository:
 ```
 cd catkin_ws/src
 git clone https://github.com/wouter1006/Human-tracking-Orbbec-Astra-ROS.git